calint/any-c/README.md

 # any-c
 ```
-simple c++ like language that compiles to c
+simple language that compiles to c

   has
     : structs with functions